solliancenet/microsoft-postgres-docs-project/labs/02_whats_new_postgres16.md

         y;
     ```

-4. In pre-16 instances, you would see a `HashAggregate`:
+4. In pre-16 instances, you would see a `HashAggregate` (feel free to test on the PG14 instance):

     ![Alt text](media/02_03_query_02.png)